 But what is most interesting to me (as a Linux fan) is that Planet Computers talk of the ability to dual-boot Linux distros like Ubuntu on the Astro Slide.

-That not that’d be cool.
+Now that’d be cool.

 And while the Astro Slide ships with Android 10 there won’t be an option to have a Linux OS pre-installed, either on its own or alongside Android 10.